Is ProScout a Scam?

 A Better Way

-In the end, I advised Judy to save her money.
+In the end, we advised Judy to save her money.
 To put it towards some quality professional headshots and acting school for her kids.

 Looking for an agent?
-Read my article about auditions for kids, and why I think it's essential for them to have representation.
+Read the article about auditions for kids, and why we think it's essential for them to have representation.

 Listen, this is a tough biz.
 Especially for kids.
 As a parent, you should keep them energized and ambitious, but grounded and realistic.
 And keep them away from companies like ProScout.